-Tooth decay (dental caries) is the destruction of tooth tissue by the action of cariogenic, or caries causing, germs (bacteria).
+Tooth decay (dental caries) is the destruction of tooth tissue by the action of cariogenic bacteria (germs that cause dental caries).

 Almost as soon as teeth erupt through the gums, germs (bacteria) from the mouth will attach to them and multiply.
 If left undisturbed they will soon form a sticky white layer of bacteria, called dental plaque, on the tooth surface.

 The bacteria in dental plaque thrive on sugars in our diet.
 Whenever we eat or drink sugary things, the bacteria consume the sugars and release acid as a waste product which weakens enamel by dissolving mineral from its surface.
 Over time (usually several years), if left unchecked, the acid will dissolve a hole through the enamel and allow bacteria to enter the softer dentine layer, resulting in tooth decay (dental caries).
 The body’s main natural defence against early tooth decay is SALIVA.
 It contains compounds which neutralise the bacterial acids and also has minerals which can repair and strengthen enamel.

 Tooth decay will develop more frequently in areas where plaque is left undisturbed.
 These tend to include the rough biting surfaces of the back teeth and the surfaces in between your teeth because they are the hardest ones to clean effectively.
 Appropriate tooth brushing techniques and interdental cleaning will significantly lower the risk of dental decay at these sites.